 The consultation will run until 28 April, enabling the President to receive a summary of the responses by end April, with a view to issuing guidance in early May.

-The consultation can be accessed online.
+The consultation can be accessed online (external link, opens in a new tab).